swayam02072001/login/README.md

 3. **Bootstrap Components**: Use Bootstrap classes and components to customize the layout and styling of the login page further.

 4. **Font Awesome Icons**: Replace or add Font Awesome icons in the `index.html` file to suit your design preferences.
+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request with any improvements or additional features.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.
 ---